If you haven’t done so already, please read Part One.

 15 So now we call the proud blessed, For those who do wickedness are raised up; They even tempt God and go free.’ “

 The people’s words were against God.
 How so?
-They were complaining that their prayers and efforts seemed to go unrewarded, and yet the wicked prospered and even when the opposed God nothing happened.
+They were complaining that their prayers and efforts seemed to go unrewarded, and yet the wicked prospered and even when they opposed God nothing happened.

 I’ve felt that way at times.
 Looking at all the crazy things going on in this world, seemingly unchecked.
 But there is so much we don’t know and can’t see, where God is working.